osadavc/typescript-error-wand/README.md

 1. Install the extension from the VS Code marketplace
 2. Configure your AI credentials:
    - Open the command palette (Cmd/Ctrl + Shift + P)
-   - Search for "Pretty TypeScript Errors: Set Credentials"
+   - Search for "TypeScript Error Wand: Set OpenAI Compatible API Key"
    - Enter your API key when prompted
    - (Optional) Set a custom base URL if using an alternative provider like Groq